 Corrective Hair Transplant

 Hair restoration is a very effective way of correcting pattern hair loss in men and women.
 Over the past decade, techniques for performing hair restoration have advanced, making the surgery more reliable and capable of producing very natural, lasting results.
-There is, however, still plenty of opportunity for hair transplants to go wrong and produce undesirable results.
+There are, however, still plenty of opportunities for hair transplants to go wrong and produce undesirable results.
 When a patient is not happy with the results of a hair transplant, he or she may seek a corrective hair transplant to provide a more natural look.

 Common mistakes associated with hair transplants